eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 ## 6. Monetization

-- **Entry Fees and Rewards:** Players can play without minting by the "ante-up" system, and can pick from a deck of common cards.
+- **Entry Fees and Rewards:** Players can play without minting by the "Ante-up" system, and can pick from a deck of common cards.
 If the player wins, they can still steal a perishable copy of a card from the opponent.
 - **Microtransactions:** Crafting through Forging, Alchemy, and Synthesis have a small on-chain overhead.
 - **Season Pass:** Enables free entry into games for the season via an NFT.
 - **Founders Pass:** Enables free entry for life via an NFT.